-Rutgers, The State University of New Jersey, is constructing the OOI’s unique Cyberinfrastructure (CI), which now includes the education and public engagement software.
-The OOI CI manages and integrates data from all OOI sensors, linking marine infrastructure to scientists and users as well as provides observatory mission command and control, data assessment and distribution, and long-term data management.
-The OOI Data Management team is co-located with the Cyberinfrastructure group at Rutgers University.
+OOI data are stored and served on cyberinfrastructure housed at the OOl Data Center at Oregon State University.
+The OOI Data Center manages and integrates data from all OOI sensors, linking marine infrastructure to scientists and users, and provides observatory mission command and control, data assessment and distribution, and long-term data management.

 Pioneer & Global Arrays: Woods Hole Oceanographic Institution

-Woods Hole Oceanographic Institution is responsible for the Coastal Pioneer Array and Global Array moorings and their autonomous vehicles.
+Woods Hole Oceanographic Institution is responsible for the Coastal Global Scale Nodes, consisting of the Coastal Pioneer Array, and 3 Global Array moorings and their associated autonomous vehicles.
 The Coastal Pioneer Array is located off the mid-Atlantic coast.
-Global Arrays includes four high latitude sites: Irminger Sea off Greenland, Argentine Basin off the coast of Argentina, Southern Ocean at 55°S, 90°W, and Ocean Station Papa in the Gulf of Alaska.
+Global Arrays include three high latitude sites: Irminger Sea off Greenland, a reduced array in the Southern Ocean at 55°S, 90°W, and Ocean Station Papa in the Gulf of Alaska.

 Endurance Array: Oregon State University

-Oregon State University is responsible for the Coastal Endurance Array moorings and autonomous vehicles.
+Oregon State University is responsible for the operation and maintenance of the Coastal Endurance Array moorings and autonomous vehicles.
 The Coastal Endurance Array is located in the Northeast Pacific.

 Cabled Array: University of Washington

-The University of Washington is is leading design and construction of the OOI Cabled Array including its cabled seafloor systems and moorings.
+The University of Washington is responsible for the operation and maintenance of the OOI Cabled Array including its cabled seafloor systems and moorings.

 - Deb Kelley, Chief Scientist